ad-os/Blog/_posts/2016-08-23-gsoc-report.md

 - The method which I have used to for the delivery of notifications is that, for every rest request which the UI makes there will be a reponse header 'X-Notification-Refresh' which will cone along with the response and that header will contain the information like true or false.
 If that response header is true then fetch the notifications as there are unread notifications for the current user else ignore.

-This pretty much sums up the short overview my project :).
+This pretty much sums up the short overview of my project :).
 For detailed information about my project, navigate to the links given below.

 ### Links to the work done